Are you looking for your next challenge? Then, look no further.

 Trivia Questions: How many vaginas do Kangaroos have?

-A Kangaroo like most marsupials have three vaginas.
+A Kangaroo like most marsupials has three vaginas.

 Trivia Questions: Who is the richest man to have ever lived?